FCC chief says planes should remain call-free in flight

-FCC chairman Ajit Pai moved to drop a controversial proposal to allow passengers to make mobile-phone calls on flights.
+FCC Chairman Ajit Pai moved to drop a controversial proposal to allow passengers to make mobile-phone calls on flights.

 Federal Communications Commission Chairman Ajit Pai wants to scrap a move to allow mobile-phone calls on flights, suspending a proposal that drew scornful comments from thousands of passengers aghast at sharing space with chattering seatmates.